 “I am elated that we have been able to bring this new group of very talented professionals onto the board,” said John Spalding, University of Georgia Foundation chairman.
 “They bring a wealth of experience and business acumen that really complements our diversity of skills.
 I believe we are well positioned to support the comprehensive campaign and fulfill our primary objective of enhancing the University of Georgia’s academic mission.

 “The outgoing trustees have my sincere gratitude for volunteering their time, talents and great work ethics in support of the University of Georgia and for continuing a legacy of giving that is a hallmark of this board,” he said.

 The University of Georgia Foundation board accorded emeritus status to four trustees whose terms conclude on July 1 and who served the board with distinction; Nelson E. Bowers II, Joseph C. Frierson Jr., John F. McMullan and Swann Seiler.

 “I also wish to thank Tom Landrum, who has served the university and this foundation for many years,” Spalding said.
 “His work and steady leadership have left a lasting imprint from which University of Georgia students, faculty, administration and staff will derive benefit for many years to come.
 The foundation‘s endowment has grown to its highest point in history and Tom played a central role in helping achieve that success.

 “We are fortunate to have Kelly Kerner as Tom’s successor.
 His track record over more than two decades of higher education development at Middlebury, Bates and Bowdoin colleges is superb and we are looking forward to working with him in reaching our campaign goals,” Spalding said.

 Office of Communications and Public Relations, "University of Georgia Foundation board elects new trustees; Shipley named ex-officio voting trustee" (2014).
 Faculty Highlights.
-Paper 689.
+689.